LokeshBhaskarNR/Generic-Audio-Classifier/README.md

 ## 📜 License

-This project is **open-source** and available under the MIT License.
+This project is **open-source** and available under the [Apache](https://github.com/LokeshBhaskarNR/Generic-Audio-Classifier/blob/main/LICENSE) License.
 ```

 You can **save this as `README.md`** in your project directory. 🚀